 New Developments in Capacitor Technology

-- Solid-state capacitors for reliability.
+- Solid-state types improve reliability.

 Choosing the Right Capacitor